ipfabric/docs/docs/IP_Fabric_GUI/diagrams/index.md

 ---
-description: In this section we talk about diagrams and how it helps to visualize the network state information.
+description: This page provides an overview of diagrams and how they help to visualize the network state information.
 ---

 # Overview

-Diagrams help to visualize the network state information.
+Diagrams help visualize the network state information.

 We had to change how the diagrams work to bring more functionalities soon.
 One of the key changes in the processing of the diagrams is done